 This is an opinion piece I wrote after the French Government announced the burqini ban, which has since been overturned.
 The hijab has long been a hot-button issue in the Western world, with views varying from either end of the spectrum.
 I identify as a Muslim, and I wear the hijab, so the issue definitely resonated with me enough to write a commentary that was so close to my heart.
 For the full article at The Daily Iowan

-Photo credit: Thomas Geyer/ The Quad City Times
+Photo credit: Kevin E. Schmidt/The Quad City Times